Canoming/VariationalQCircuit/README.md

 Three sub-modules are provided:
 * `measure`: provides some measures of qubit systems
+    * `com_measure`: return the probability distribution of the measurement in computational basis.
     * `sep_purity`: measure the purity of subsystems.
     * `fid_ref`: measure the fidelity between the subsystem of a state and a reference state.
     * `c_entropy`: measure the entropy of the output of the measurement in computational basis.